Tree of knowledge system: Justification systems theory

-The Tree of Knowledge System and the "Problem of Psychology"
+The "problem of psychology"

 The ToK System emerged as a consequence of Henriques wrestling with what he calls "the problem of psychology".
 Henriques argues that the most difficult problem in psychology as a discipline is that while there is incredible diversity offered by different approaches to psychology, and there is no consensus model of what psychology actually is.
 Specifically, Henriques argues that the field lacks a clear definition, an agreed upon subject matter, and a coherent conceptual framework.
 The problem has been long standing, identified as the "crisis" by Lev Vygotsky in the mid 1920s.

 Henriques further argues that the patent tendency of psychology has been toward theoretical and substantial fragmentation and increasing insularity among the "specialties."
 In other words, the discipline has fragmented into different schools of thought and methodology, with no overall framework to interpret and integrate the research of different areas.
 At its best, the different approaches are a strength of psychology; different approaches lead to novel ideas, and prevent psychologists from clinging to a paradigm that fails to explain a phenomenon.
 At its worst, adherents of one particular school cling to their beliefs concerning the relative importance of their research and disregard or are ignorant of different approaches.
 In most cases, individual psychologists have to determine for themselves which elements of which perspective to apply, and how to integrate them into their overall understanding.

 Henriques argues that the problem of psychology is a central feature of modern knowledge systems.
 In A New Unified Theory of Psychology, he described it as follows:

-The problem of psychology is the joint observation that the field cannot be coherently defined and yet it connects more deeply than any other discipline to the three great branches of learning.
-Taken together, these observations suggest that the problem of psychology is a profound problem in academia at large.
-This conclusion is bolstered by the fact that as psychology has lumbered along acquiring findings but not foundational clarity, the fragmentation of human knowledge has grown exponentially.
-All of this suggests that the question, "What is psychology?" is profoundly important, one of the central questions in all of philosophy.
-Asking the right questions is often the most important step in getting the right answer.
-My interest in psychotherapy integration ultimately led me to ask the question, "What is psychology?”.
-Although I had no idea at the time, it turns out that this is the right question.
-And, as startling as it sounds, because psychology connects to so many different domains, the correct answer to it opens up a whole new vision for integrating human knowledge.